gavinlyonsrepo/Display_Lib_RPI/extra/doc/buffer_mode/README.md

 ## Examples

-There is one example for Advanced screen buffer mode, for st7735.
-Path =  examples/st7735/advanced_screen_buffer_mode.
+st7735.
+Path =  examples/st7735/advanced_screen_buffer_mode/

+gc9107.
+Path = /examples/gc9107/tests/

 All examples for GC9D01 display are for Advanced screen buffer mode.
-This is because at time of writing there are issues with this display when attempting to draw pixel by pixel into the VRAM made worse by rotation.
+This is because at time of writing there are issues with this display when attempting to draw pixel by pixel into the VRAM, made worse by rotation.
 See my arduino port (GC9D01_LTSM) on github for details.